 There’s nothing wrong with enjoying a treat now and then!
 If Christmas cookies are one of your favorites, you definitely don’t have to skip them just because you’re pregnant.
 There’s a good chance you’ll come across a mouthwatering array of sweets and desserts.
 You don’t have to feel obligated to skip the dessert table.
 Instead, practice moderation and allow yourself to enjoy each bite of the option you love the most.

 How are you planning to make it through the holidays while pregnant?

 Do you have a tip on how to enjoy the holidays while pregnant that you would like to share?
 I would love to hear how you want the most beautiful time of the year!
 If you are still determining if a particular food is safe for you and your baby, avoid the headache/stress/guilt and join, The Prenatal Nutrition Library.
-Our entire library, including our Pregnancy Holiday Eating Guide, will help you feel 100% confident in your food choices for two this holiday season!
+Our entire library, including our Pregnancy Holiday Eating Guide, will help you feel 100% confident in your food and healthy lifestyle choices for two this holiday season!